-A high degree of auditor judgement is required to evaluate the Company's key assumptions used in the estimation of future cash flows as it involves uncertainty and significant management judgement.
-If additional recognition of impairment of fixed assets is necessary, it may significantly impact the Company's In relation to the estimated future cash flows from the business-use assets located in India, we compared the introduction plan of new models used in the future cash flow projection with agreement with business partners.
-In relation to calculation of value in use of the consolidated financial statements.
-As such, we identified "Appropriateness of judgement of whether impairment loss recognition is necessary for fixed assets of automobile business and measurement of impairment loss" as a key audit matter. business-use assets in India, we involved our valuation specialists in the following procedures.
-We assessed if the methodology applied for the calculation of value in use and discount rate was consistent with the accounting standard requirements. - We compared input data used for the calculation of discount rates against relevant available external data. - We performed sensitivity analysis of estimated future cash flows and discount rates to assess the impact on impairment recognition and measurement. - We reperformed the calculation of the Company's estimate.
+- In relation to the future outlook on U.S. tariffs, including the duration and amount of the impact on future cash flows, we compared publicly available external information related to the status of tariff negotiations with internal estimation materials that are based on the current legal framework. - In relation to the calculation of value in use based on the Company's estimation calculation model, we involved our valuation specialists in the following procedures. - We assessed if the methodology applied for the calculation of value in use and discount rate was consistent with the accounting standard requirements. - We compared input data used for the calculation of discount rates against relevant available external data. - We assessed the reasonableness of the determination of net realizable value at the point of expiration of the economic useful lives of assets, which is reflected in future cash flows. - We performed sensitivity analysis of estimated future cash flows and discount rates to assess the impact on impairment recognition and measurement. - We reperformed the calculation of the Company's estimate.